 Docker is a hard requirement.
 No Docker, no Crawl4AI MCP server.
 This rules out environments where Docker isn’t available — many corporate laptops, some CI/CD environments, Codespaces with limited permissions.
 Every other scraping MCP server we’ve reviewed (Firecrawl, Playwright, Puppeteer, Browserbase) offers at least an npx or pip installation path.

-No stdio transport.
-Crawl4AI’s MCP server supports SSE and WebSocket, but not stdio — the most widely supported MCP transport.
+No stdio transport (built-in).
+Crawl4AI’s official MCP server supports SSE and WebSocket, but not stdio — the most widely supported MCP transport.
 Claude Desktop, most VS Code extensions, and many MCP clients default to stdio.
-You need a client that supports SSE or WebSocket connections, which limits compatibility.
+Community MCP servers (sadiuysal, BjornMelin, stgmt, and others) do offer stdio transport as a workaround, but these are third-party implementations with their own quirks.

 The MCP tools are thin wrappers.
 Seven tools sounds reasonable, but they’re lower-level than competitors.
 Firecrawl’s MCP server includes an autonomous research agent, batch scraping with status polling, and LLM-powered extraction — all as distinct tools.
 Crawl4AI’s MCP layer exposes “crawl a URL, get markdown” and leaves the sophistication to the agent.
 The powerful extraction strategies and chunking capabilities exist in the Python API but aren’t fully surfaced as MCP tools.